Morning after pill

 Originally Published: December 21, 1995 - Last Updated / Reviewed On: March 20, 2014

 How long after having had sex is the taking of the morning after pill useful?

-Also known as emergency contraception, the "morning after pill" is a high dose of birth control pills taken within 120 hours (or five days) after unprotected intercourse to prevent pregnancy.
-But note: The sooner it is taken, the more effective it is.
-Emergency contraception (EC) is not to be confused with RU-486 (mifepristone), a pill that causes medical/chemical abortion in pregnant women within 49 days from the first day of their last menstrual period.
+Also known as emergency contraception, the "morning after pill" contains a high dose of hormones (found in daily birth control pills) to prevent pregnancy after sex that has occured when a birth control method failed or was not used.
+Research suggests that though it is recommended that you take it within 72 hours after sex, it is moderately effective up to 120 hours (or five days) after sex.
+However, even though it's referred to as the "morning after pill," you don't have to wait for the sun to come up.
+The sooner it is taken, the more effective it is.
+Emergency contraception (EC) is not to be confused with RU-486 (mifepristone), a pill that causes medical abortion in pregnant women within 49 days from the first day of their last menstrual period.

 It's normal for some women to have irregular periods or unexpected bleeding after using EC.
 Women who don't get their periods within three weeks should visit a health care provider.
 Temporary side effects of using EC may include: